Skip to main content

 • Outcome verification: "Proportion of documented outcomes verified through triangulation with independent sources" (USAID)

-• Contribution evidence: "Number of outcomes with documented programme contribution analysis" (DFID)
+• Contribution evidence: "Number of outcomes with documented program contribution analysis" (DFID)

 • Stakeholder engagement: "Percentage of harvest participants engaged in outcome identification and verification" (World Bank)

-• Harvest frequency: "Number of outcome harvest cycles conducted during programme life" (EU)
+• Harvest frequency: "Number of outcome harvest cycles conducted during program life" (EU)

 Related Topics

-• Outcome Mapping, Framework for tracking behaviour changes that shares the boundary partner focus
+• Outcome Mapping: Framework for tracking behavior changes that shares the boundary partner focus

-• Adaptive Management, Management approach that uses outcome harvest findings for programme adaptation
+• Adaptive Management: Management approach that uses outcome harvest findings for program adaptation

 At a Glance

-Captures and verifies outcomes that have actually occurred, then analyses programme contribution — ideal when outcomes are unpredictable or emergent.
+Captures and verifies outcomes that have actually occurred, then analyses program contribution - ideal when outcomes are unpredictable or emergent.

 Best For

-• Tracking outcomes that were not predicted during programme design
+• Tracking outcomes that were not predicted during program design

 • Demonstrating contribution when attribution is impossible